 I like the sentiment of Valentine’s day like most people would, a day to especially show your significant other or loved ones that they are loved; I can definitely stand behind that message.
 BUT, its kinda weird to have a specific day to buy red or pink colored things to show someone you love them just because advertising tells you too… err, weird…

 All this to say, I do celebrate Valentine’s day, but not typically.
 My husband and I do not exchange gifts or go out to a restaurant (they are usually crowded anyway, and that is not romantic), but rather, we try to share our love in a creative way.
-This year, I baked a decadent ferrero rocher themed cake!
+So this year, I baked a decadent ferrero rocher white chocolate themed mud cake!